vardhanyuvraj/vardhanyuvraj/README.md

 <a href="https://github.com/ashutosh00710/github-readme-activity-graph">
  <img alt="Yuvraj Vardhan's Activity Graph" src="https://github-readme-activity-graph.cyclic.app/graph/?username=vardhanyuvraj&bg_color=1F222E&color=F8D866&line=F85D7F&point=FFFFFF&hide_border=true">
 </a>

-As a devout advocate for clean code and automation, I relish in the opportunity to craft industry-leading frameworks for web and API automation.
-My passion for these endeavors is evident in the contributions I make to my Github, where I strive to elevate the standard of excellence.

-Skills: Java, C#, Selenium, TestNG, Cucumber, RESTAssured, Jenkins, GIT, Postman

-- 👀 I’m interested in Playwright, Python
-- 🌱 I’m currently working on content creation
-- 💞️ I’m looking to collaborate on Selenium framework building
-- 📫 How to reach me - vardhan.yuvraj.singh@gmail.com

 <!---
 vardhanyuvraj/vardhanyuvraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.